jackouni/LS_RB101/lesson_2/20_Pass-by-Reference-🆚-Pass-by-Value.md

 ### Starting Terms & Vocab:

-- #### "_Values_"
+- #### "_Pass By Value_"
-> In context to this lesson, _values_ represent a copy of an object.
+> In context to this term, _value_ represents a copy of an object.
 The value of an object is a copy of the object.

 <br>

-- #### "_References_"
+- #### "_Pass By Reference_"
-> In context to this lesson, _references_ represent a reference to a spot in memory where an object resides.
+> In context to this lesson, _reference_ represent a reference/pointer to a spot in memory where an object resides.
 It's not a copy of the object, it's a direct reference.

 <br>